Best Romantic Weekend Getaways from New Orleans

 Breakfast was a standout.
 I had boudin-stuffed French toast topped with Steen’s syrup, alongside strong chicory coffee.
 Served on the patio as the sun broke through the morning mist, it was a soulful way to start the day.

-There’s something magical about staying in a home that has seen generations.
+Love the idea of a historic getaway but want something small and intimate?
+Much smaller than Houmas House, but also very historic, Michabelle Inn is a standout!
+For me, there’s something magical about staying in a home that has seen generations.
 This historic inn, tucked into Hammond, is one of my favorite weekend getaways from New Orleans for this reason.
-Anchored by Southeastern Louisiana University, the city mixed a youthful buzz with small-town charm.

 We loved the blend of French Creole architecture and romantic seclusion, especially under the lights in the garden courtyard.
 My room for two days had a whirlpool tub and French-inspired décor, adding to the romantic atmosphere.

-I enjoyed being close enough to Lafayette, LA where we checked out Acadian Village, and the Lafayette Science Museum.
+I enjoyed being close enough to Lafayette.
+You can visit Acadian Village and the Lafayette Science Museum.
+I have to warn you that parking can be challenging on weekends.

 What I Loved best: